Narendra6663/atman-hitl-architecture/README.md

 > Execution is not assumed.
 > It is managed.
+>
+> ## The Deeper Shift

+Healthcare does not need more intelligence layers.

+It needs systems that can execute reliably across complexity.

+That is the shift ATMAN represents.
 >## Final Thought

 Healthcare systems don’t fail because they lack intelligence.